silx-kit/pyFAI/doc/source/operations/index.rst

 Test suites
 -----------
-PyFAI comes with a test suite to ensure all core functionnalities are working as expected:
+PyFAI comes with a test suite to ensure all core functionalities are working as expected and numerical results are correct:

 ::

     python setup.py build test

-Nota: to run the test an internet connection is needed as 200MB of test images need to be downloaded.
+Nota: to run the test an internet connection is needed as 200MB of test images need to be download.

 .. toctree::